Private Ege High School

-Özel Ege Lisesi is a K-12 school in Bornova, İzmir, Turkey.
+Private Ege High School (Özel Ege Lisesi) is a K-12 school in Bornova, İzmir, Turkey.

 History

-Özel Ege Lisesi, formerly known as Özel Anayurt Lisesi, was founded on July 3, 1987, in Konak.
-The school moved to Kahramanlar in 1988 receiving its current name as Özel Ege Lisesi due to the changes in its administration and moved to Pınarbaşı in 1990.
+Private Ege High School, formerly known as Private Anayurt High School, was founded on July 3, 1987, in Konak.
+The school moved to Kahramanlar in 1988 receiving its current name as Private Ege High School due to the changes in its administration and moved to Pınarbaşı in 1990.
 Since 1996, it has been located in Evka-3 where it covers 20,500 square meters area.
 The class of 1992 was the school's first graduates.
 It is a K-12 school that provides education to students from kindergarten to university.

 In the following decade of its foundation, the school went through a number of changes in its administration, and it was taken over by the Eraslan family in 1998.
-Since then Yansı Eraslan has been the president of Özel Ege Lisesi.
+Since then Yansı Eraslan has been the president of Private Ege High School.

-Özel Ege Lisesi has been a pioneer in many different areas related to education such as initiating the system of branching out into subjects in primary curriculum and implementing ‘Reading Literature Project’ and ‘Yearly Projects’ in all grades.
-In 2001, Özel Ege Lisesi was ranked the first at the university entrance exam among all the public and private Anatolian high schools in İzmir.
-Maintaining its academic achievements throughout the years, Özel Ege Lisesi remained at the top of school league tables.
+Private Ege High School has been a pioneer in many different areas related to education such as initiating the system of branching out into subjects in primary curriculum and implementing ‘Reading Literature Project’ and ‘Yearly Projects’ in all grades.
+In 2001, Private Ege High School was ranked the first at the university entrance exam among all the public and private Anatolian lichools in İzmir.
+Maintaining its academic achievements throughout the years, Private Ege High School remained at the top of school league tables.
 In 2002, it regained its first rank among all the schools in İzmir except the science high schools -well known with their emphasis on math and science- in subscores of Turkish-Mathematics, Social Sciences and Mathematics-Science.
 Furthermore, ranking in the top first percent in subscores of Turkish-Mathematics, Social Sciences and Mathematics-Science, the school was ranked the second among 214 private Anatolian high schools throughout Turkey.

-Initiating its international programs and studies in 2002, Özel Ege Lisesi was one of the two schools which participated in the Model United Nations Conference at Harvard University.
+Initiating its international programs and studies in 2002, Private Ege High School was one of the two schools which participated in the Model United Nations Conference at Harvard University.
 Becoming prominent in its academic achievements, the school was ranked the first at the university entrance exam in 2003 among the Anatolian high schools in İzmir in the fields of Turkish-Mathematics, Social Sciences and Mathematics-Science and took the first place among 226 private Anatolian high schools throughout Turkey.